Template Variables

 xif

-), otherwise an empty string.
+Returns "x" if the input is truthy, otherwise an empty string.

 customOrderTableVariable

-Renders a Order Table Variable.
+Renders an Order Table Variable.

 formatDateTime